 What’s the right time to talk about advance care planning?

 It’s never too early.
 A misconception is that it might be premature to have these conversations soon after a patient has received an initial diagnosis.
 While it may not be the right time to discuss end-of-life care options, it’s never too early to discuss goals of care more broadly, and what the patient’s values are in terms of the care they receive.
 Many families expect doctors to initiate these conversations, but even healthcare professionals often avoid frank discussions or delay them until it’s too late.
-Everyone involved — patients, caregivers, and healthcare professionals — finds these conversations difficult, which is why I encourage family caregivers to take the lead.
+Everyone involved — patients, caregivers, and healthcare professionals — finds these conversations difficult, which is why we encourage family caregivers to take the lead.

 Are these conversations too stressful for a patient?

 Many caregivers fear that advance care planning conversations will cause their loved one extraordinary distress that could negatively impact their recovery.
 In fact, many caregivers share that they avoid these discussions — and avoid discussing their feelings about illness in general — for this reason.
 As a result, many caregivers and patients get stuck in what we call a “network of silence,” in which they both avoid sharing their concerns, which very often are aligned.
 This prevents a caregiver from discussing what’s most important and from disclosing worries.
 The irony is that rather than being comforting, the avoidance adds to isolation, alienation, and fear in both caregivers and patients.
-At MSK, we’ve developed and tested strategies that caregivers can use to guide conversations with loved ones and members of the healthcare team about advance care planning, many of which we teach to caregivers who seek support in the Caregivers Clinic.
+At MSK, we’ve developed and tested strategies that caregivers can use to guide conversations with loved ones and members of the healthcare team about advance care planning, many of which we teach to caregivers who seek support at the Counseling Center.

 How do I start the conversation?